hyphacoop/handbook/guides.md

   who's interested in participating.
 Allow _at least_ 48 hours for people to respond.
 - Consider who might be most interested and what timing might work for them.
-  - Check the [monthly `availability` calendar for travel/vacation plans][availability].
+  - Check the [`availability` calendar for travel/vacation plans][availability].
-  - Check everyone's [weekly availability `schedules`][schedules].
+  - Check everyone's [availability `schedules`][schedules].
-- If 2-3 candidate timeslots feel obvious from looking at internal
+- If 2-3 candidate timeslots feel obvious from looking at people's
   availabilities:
   - Reserve them all in [Hypha calendar][calendar] immediately, for example: `HOLD:
     Infrastructure Meeting (Option 1)`